Germany: 1 dead, 8 trapped after hotel building collapse – DW – 08/07/2024

 Germany: 1 dead, 8 trapped after hotel building collapseAugust 7, 2024

-At least eight people were thought to be trapped and one person has died under rubble, after a hotel building partially collapsed in the German state of Rhineland-Palatinate on Tuesday night, according to police.
+At least eight people are believed to be trapped, and one person has died under rubble, after a hotel building partially collapsed in the German state of Rhineland-Palatinate on Tuesday night, according to police.

-Rescue operations were underway at the site of the incident in Kröv, a town on the Mosel River about 100 kilometers (60 miles) west of Frankfurt.
+Rescue operations are still underway at the site of the incident in Kröv, a town on the Mosel River about 100 kilometers (60 miles) west of Frankfurt.
 Local residents notified police about the incident around 10:55 p.m. local time on Tuesday night.

 "Several people were able to leave the building on their own and are being looked after by emergency services and counselors," police said Wednesday morning.